eriksLapins/soa-stories-nuxt/README.md

 - **settings:** set the default width for the component display - defaults to 300 (with min width set to 300px)
 - **variants:** an array of variants for the component to display (so you can display multiple presets)
   - **props:** an array of objects in the form defined by the [StoryConfigProps](src/types/storyConfig.ts) type
-    - only string, number, selection, multiselect and boolean types are actually implemented as adjustable props at the moment (check the example above for more details)
+    - only string, number, selection, multiselect and boolean types are actually implemented as adjustable props at the moment (check the [example](playground/components/Testing/TestingComponent.stories.ts) for more info on how-to)
     - required and nullable are not yet implemented
   - **vModel:** not yet implemented